-The first Dirac equation in \eqref{fermioneom} takes the following form:
+The first Dirac equation in Eq. \eqref{fermioneom} assumes the following form:

 where $\partial_5 \equiv \partial_z$, $z$ is the holographic coordinate in the AdS space and $m_5$ is the fermion bulk mass.
-Considering a solution which can be decomposed into right- and left-handed chiral components, such as:
+Considering a solution that can be decomposed into right- and left-handed chiral components, such as:

 with $\Psi_{(4)}(x)$ satisfying the Dirac equation $({\slashed D} - M)\Psi_{(4)}(x) = 0$ on the four-dimensional boundary space.
 The left and right modes also obey $\gamma^5 f_{L/R} = \mp f_{L/R}$ and $\gamma^{\mu} \partial_{\mu} f_R = m f_L$ .